zacol/mirexplayer/README.md

 * Install Browserify globally by `npm install -g browserify`.
 * Install the rest of dependencies by `npm install`.
 * Go to folder */public/scripts/* and run `browserify app.js -o app.min.js`.
 * Now your Mirex Player is almost ready to work.
-Check next section to see hot to configure the player.
+Check next section to see how to configure the player.

 ## Server configuration